-Agenda Item Description on Terms of Reference May 2014 No Detail 16 To advise the Executive on responses to audit management letters, reports and investigations and reviewing whether agreed external audit or inspection recommendations have been implemented as timetabled.
+Agenda Item Description Terms of Reference May 2014 No Detail 16 To advise the Executive on responses to audit management letters, reports and investigations and reviewing whether agreed external audit or inspection recommendations have been implemented as timetabled.
 30 To review and make recommendations to the Executive regarding the effectiveness of internal audit to include ensuring the internal audit function is adequately resourced, to review its strategy, receive, challenge and approve its annual plan and monitor its delivery and to review significant audit findings and monitor progress by managers in implementing agreed recommendations.
-The following Terr the Committee to a e Ann ual Report or separate reports to Council in order for 35 To advise and recommend on the effectiveness of relationships between external and internal audit and other inspection agencies or relevant bodies.
+The following Terms of Reference may require inclusion in the Annual Report or separate reports to Council in order for the Committee to fulfil its duties 35 To advise and recommend on the effectiveness of relationships between external and internal audit and other inspection agencies or relevant bodies.
 38 To report to those charged with governance on the committee's findings conclusions and recommendations concerning the adequacy and effectiveness of their governance, risk management and internal control frameworks; financial reporting arrangements, and internal and external audit functions